Ingo Hessel: Life and career

 During the same period, he was guest curator for the exhibition Sanattiaqsimajut: Inuit Art from the Carleton University Art Gallery Collection (2009) and co-author with Sandra Dyck of the exhibition catalogue.
 At the Art Gallery of Ontario he co-curated Inuit Modern: Inuit Art from the Samuel and Esther Sarick Collection (2011) with Gerald McMaster and was principal author of the exhibition catalogue published in 2010.
 In 2013 he was a contributor to the exhibition catalogue Creation and Transformation: Defining Moments in Inuit Art at the Winnipeg Art Gallery.
 Cited as an authority in his field, Hessel authored the chapter on Inuit Art in The Visual Arts in Canada: The Twentieth Century in 2010.
 He has also been an Art History lecturer at the University of Ottawa (1992, 1994) and at Carleton University in Ottawa (2008, 2009).
 In 2011 he was appointed Head, Inuit Art Department, at Walker's Auctions in Ottawa, a position he held until 2018.

 Hessel is President and a founding partner of the auction-retail company First Arts Premiers Inc. based in Toronto (founded 2018); other company partners are Patricia Feheley, Mark London, and Nadine Di Monte.
-First Arts is the leading auction house for Inuit and First Nations art in Canada, holding twice-yearly live auctions (with scholarly printed catalogues), as well as periodic online auctions and retail exhibitions.
+First Arts is one of the leading auction houses for Inuit and First Nations art in Canada, holding twice-yearly live auctions, as well as periodic online auctions and retail exhibitions.

 Hessel is also known as a sculptor and painter, and has exhibited in Canada in Toronto and Ottawa, and in Japan in Kyoto and Nagoya.
 Frequently visiting the Arctic during his career, his role in introducing new media to northern communities was acknowledged at The Festive North (2005) exhibition at the McMichael Canadian Art Collection.
 He was a member of the Board of Directors of the Inuit Art Foundation from 2012-2014.